nnikolov3/nvim_config/README.md

 - `<C-p>`: Previous completion item.

 ### Features
-- Autocompletion triggered as you type, powered by LSP sources.
+- Autocompletion triggered as you type, powered by LSP sources (enhanced for Rust via `rust-tools`).

 ---